Laplace hyperfunctions via \v{C}ech-Dolbeault cohomology: Several variants of de-Rham and Dolbeault complexes of exponential type on

-Let $\hexpo$ (resp. $\hexppo{p}$) denote the sheaf of holomorphic functions (resp. $p$-forms) of exponential type (at $\infty$) on $\rcE$.
 The following proposition can be shown by the similar arguments as those in the proof of the usual de-Rham and Dolbeault theorems with bounds. \begin{prop} Both the canonical morphisms of complexes below are quasi-isomorphic:

 \end{prop} We show, in \cite{hu1}, the Oka type vanishing theorem of holomorphic functions of exponential type on a Stein domain.
 Hence the above proposition immediately concludes: \begin{cor}[\cite{hu1}, Theorem 3.7] Assume that $V\cap E$ is Stein and that $V$ is $1$-regular at $\infty$.
 Then we have the quasi-isomorphism